-During the first 5 days of a suspension, if the pupil is not attending alternative (AP) provision, the headteacher will take steps to ensure that achievable and accessible work is set and marked for the pupil.
-Online pathways such as Oak Academy / Microsoft Teams may be used for this.
-If the pupil has a special educational need or disability, the headteacher will make sure that reasonable adjustments are made to the provision where necessary.
+During the first 5 days of a suspension, if the pupil is not attending alternative (AP) provision, the EHT/HoS will take steps to ensure that achievable and accessible work is set and marked for the pupil.
+Online pathways such as Oak Academy / Microsoft Teams / Google Classroom may be used for this.
+If the pupil has a special educational need or disability, the EHT/HoS will make sure that reasonable adjustments are made to the provision where necessary.